-Hats and hoods may only be worn inside the building if specifically stated as part of the special dress day.
+Hats and hoods may only be worn on one's head or up inside the building if specifically stated as part of the special dress day.

 If a student's attire is not within these guidelines, the student will be asked to change his/her clothing.
 If the clothing cannot be changed, a dress code demerit will be issued, and the student will not be allowed to participate in the next out of uniform day.